Cyber-Command-Secure-The-Grid/cyber-command-ui/DEVELOPMENT.md

 * Run `npm run dev` to run a local server, and visit the URL linked in the terminal output to test your code changes.

+## Locally testing mobile usability

+### Mozilla Firefox
+* Open Firefox and navigate to the webpage you want to test.
+* Press CTRL+SHIFT+M to switch between desktop and mobile views.
+* In mobile view, switch between device presets while navigating through the game to validate it renders well across devices, and update styles as needed to resolve display issues.

+### Google Chrome
+* Open Chrome and navigate to the webpage you want to test.
+* Press CTRL+SHIFT+I to open Developer Tools.
+* Press CTRL+SHIFT+M to toggle the device toolbar, which allows you to switch between desktop and mobile views.
+* In mobile view, switch between device presets while navigating through the game to validate it renders well across devices, and update styles as needed to resolve display issues.

 ## Useful commands

 * `npm run build` - generate optimized production build